sschoeller/PGPResources/README.md

 RSA is a longly-held standard to the point where it is supported by any modern PGP client.
 3000+ is the <a href="https://www.keylength.com/en/8/">current recommended keysize</a> for that.
 However, most systems use mutliples of 1024, so that really means 3072 or 4906 in practice.<br>
 Regarding ECC, the Edwards curves -- Ed25519 and Ed448 -- are recommended for most users, if one has a choice of curves (vs a compliance reason).
 Indeed, in modern versions of GNU Priavcy Guard, these are at the top of the list for ECC!
 The original PGP Program, now called <a href="https://techdocs.broadcom.com/us/en/symantec-security-software/information-security/pgp-solutions/11-0-1.html">PGP Command Line</a>, supports less ECC algorithms than the others (namely GPG and Protonmail).
 That program seems to be geared towards corporations vs individuals, though.<br>
 NIST and the German Government each have their own standard curves, so if you're using PGP in a situation like that, the type and perhaps size has already been made for you.
 There are some concerns raised by<br><a href="https://safecurves.cr.yp.to">Daniel J. Bernstein</a> about the NIST curves and the smaller Brainpool curves.
 The largest curve, BrainpoolP512r1, is more for individuals who <i>actually</i> need a reliable 512-bit ECC curve which allows for a public key security margin equivalent to AES-256.
 However there are compatibility issues with Protonmail (which a large population uses), which means you might not want to use it.<br>
 Finally, if you're really concerned about quantum computing, then <a href="https://nap.nationalacademies.org/read/25196/chapter/6#98">RSA is a better hedge against it compared to ECC</a>.
-Then again, GPG will soon support Kyber+ECC in its stable version, 2.6.
+Then again, GPG will soon support <a href="https://pq-crystals.org/kyber">Kyber</a>+ECC in its stable version, 2.6.
 My position is that I'm more concerned about ID theft than major governments potentially reading my emails via a quantum computer, so ECC is better for my use case (I use BrainpoolP512r1.).
 <h1>Resources</h1>
 <h3>Basic</h3>
 <a href="https://emailselfdefense.fsf.org">Email Self-Defense webpage</a><br>